The following definitions and abbreviations, those found in WAC 388-500-0005

 (5) Peer Group E - Hospitals identified by the department as public hospitals participating in the "full cost" public hospital certified public expenditure (CPE) payment program; and

 (6) Peer Group F - Hospitals identified by the department of health (DOH) as CAHs, and paid by the department using the CAH payment method.

-"Hospital selective contracting program"

-means for dates of admission before July 1, 2007, a negotiated bidding program for hospitals within specified geographic areas to provide inpatient hospital services to medical assistance clients.
+"Hospital selective contracting program" or "selective contracting" means for dates of admission before July 1, 2007, a negotiated bidding program for hospitals within specified geographic areas to provide inpatient hospital services to medical assistance clients.
 The department's hospital selective contracting program no longer exists for dates of admission on and after July 1, 2007.

 "Indirect medical education costs" means the indirect costs of providing an approved medical residency program as recognized by medicare.